reimagined/resolve/examples/todo/README.md

 Open [http://localhost:3000](http://localhost:3000/) to view it in the browser.

 ### `npm run test:e2e`
-Runs functional (E2E) tests suite by Testcafe runner on a local machine.
-It's independent command, so you should not start application server or launch browser manually.
+Runs functional (E2E) tests suite by [Testcafe](http://devexpress.github.io/testcafe/) runner on a local machine.
+It's an independent command, so you should not start application server or launch browser manually.
 E2E tests will be open in default system browser, or you can specify custom browser by browser command line argument.

 ## **Project Structure Overview**
 This project’s root directory is a [Lerna mono-repository](https://lernajs.io/).
 It consists of three main packages: client, common and server.